 Click here to Learn More

-Bring yourself to the Harbor Sailboats office for check-in.
-All classes starts promptly at 9:00am, click here for directions and maps.
+On the morning of class please check-in with the club between 8:30 and 9:00, all classes starts promptly at 9:00am (click here for directions and maps).
 Students should bring homework, class textbook and ASA logbook to class.
 Hat, sunscreen and sunglasses are recommended and bottled water for the boat to stay hydrated.
 Sailing gloves and hats are for sale in the Harbor Sailboats office.
 All boats are equipped with a life jacket for each student.
-Unless a small craft advisory is posted by NOAA or the USCG, class will run rain or shine.
+All classes will run rain or shine so please check the forecast prior to arriving at the club.

 What to Wear